farrukh-ahmed-sid/infinispan-demo/README.md

 Hi.
-This has hello world output
+This has hello world output.
+IntelliJ Workspace